TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 processing programs (namely ImageMagick and GraphicsMagick).
 Select the one you have available.

-Finally the preset "Extbase object cache" allows you to choose the kind of caching system for Extbase to use.
+The preset "Extbase object cache" allows you to choose the kind of caching system for Extbase (a TYPO3 Extension Building Framework) to use.

+Finally, in the "Mail Handling Settings" you can configure how TYPO3 sends mails (via SMTP or sendmail for example).

 .. _all-configuration: